sailfishos-chum/qt6/updates.md

 - NOGIT - automatic GitHub source repository is skipped, project _service update at OBS is automatic.

+- NOOBS - automatic update is skipped for _service at OBS.

 - NOAUTO - automatic update is skipped for GitHub sources and for _service at OBS.